-Alejandro Plasencia designed Rémora, a technologic and biodegradable system that makes use of a trackable tech-units wowen in fishing nets that allows to locate abandoned plastic soup that floats menacing marine fauna.
+Alejandro Plasencia designed Rémora, a technologic and biodegradable system making use of a trackable tech-units wowen in fishing nets that allows to locate abandoned plastic soup floating and menacing marine fauna.

 Abandoned fishing nets are a source of the 100 million ton of waste that float in the sea.
 Before decomposing into thousand of plastic bits, they keep on capturing fish and marine mammals.
 Ghost nets are a threat to the environment, but they are also an issue for the fishing industry, as they reduce the quantity of fish in the places where the nets are retrieved.